chaoss/augur/docs/dev-guide/dev-guide-pt1.md

 ## Structure of the Backend

 Augur uses the Flask framework for its backend, which is stored in the directory `augur`. `augur/__init__.py`, `augur/server.py`, `augur/deploy.py`, and `augur/util.py` contain the components.
-The other `augur/*.py`files contain python funtions that return dataframes to be serialzed into json by the functions in `augur/server.py`.
+The other `augur/*.py`files contain Python funtions that return dataframes to be serialzed into JSON by the functions in `augur/server.py`.
 The titles of those files are the data sources the metrics use.

 ## Setting up your environment